rafilevy/rcrawl/README.md

     rcrawl [FLAGS] [OPTIONS] <dirname>

 FLAGS:
-    -h, --help       Prints help information
+    -f, --full       A flag indicating that full rather than relative paths should be returned -h, --help       Prints help information
     -s, --single     A flag indicating only the first found item should be output (equivalent to --max_items 1) -V, --version    Prints version information